wolfeidau/lifx/README.md

     // contains filtered or unexported fields
 }
 ```
+Bulb Holds the state for a lifx bulb

 ### func (\*Bulb) GetLabel
 ``` go
 func (b *Bulb) GetLabel() string
 ```
+GetLabel get the label from the globe

 ### func (\*Bulb) GetPower
 ``` go
 func (b *Bulb) GetPower() uint16
 ```
+GetPower is the globe powered on or off

 ### func (\*Bulb) GetState
 ``` go
 func (b *Bulb) GetState() *BulbState
 ```
+GetState get a snapshot of the state for the bulb

 ## type BulbState
 ``` go